SNIP 28: Staking V2 proposal

 • Validators will be able to declare ahead one additional commission commitment.
 For example, a validator that commits to a maximal commission of M=5% until 1.6.2025 can also commit to a maximal commission M’ = 3% or M’ = 7% until 1.1.2026.
 To elaborate more on how it would work:

 • If M’ = 3%, then the commission is guaranteed to be at most 5% until 1.6.2025 and at most 3% from 1.6.2025 to 1.1.2026.
-Except for these upper thresholds, nothing limits the validator from changing the commission.
+Nothing limits the validator from changing the commission except for these upper thresholds.
 On 1.6.2025, if the current commission is higher than 3%, it will be forced to drop to 3%.
 Defacto, this will be forced whenever the validator does some work (so relatively quickly on staking v2, but might take a bit longer time in future staking versions).

 • Once given, the validator cannot change the commitments.
 The validator also can’t include more than one commitment that refers to a future date (so in the example above, no further commitments can be given until 1.6.2025)